2006 ACS and PRCS Minimum and Maximum Codes

-The following eleven housing variables and ten person variables are top-coded in the 2005 American Community Survey and Puerto Rican Community Survey Public Use Microdata Sample files:
+The following eleven housing variables and seven person variables are top-coded in the 2006 American Community Survey and Puerto Rican Community Survey Public Use Microdata Sample files:

 |Housing Variables||IPUMS Variables||Person Variables||IPUMS Variables|

-The Census Bureau derived its top-codes based on the following rules:
+The Census Bureau derived its top-codes and bottom-codes based on the following rules:

-- Minutes to work and all base dollar amounts are top-coded using the state mean of all cases greater than or equal to the top-code state minimum value.
-The only exception to the top-code state minimum value is TAXP, which uses the top-code national minimum value.
+- Age, travel time to work, and all base dollar amounts are top-coded using the state mean of all cases greater than or equal to the top-code state minimum value.
+The only exception to the top-code state minimum value is TAX, which uses the top-code national minimum value.
 Income amounts which can have negative values (SEMP and INTP) are bottom-coded using the state mean of all cases less than or equal to the bottom-code state maximum value.
 Recodes of dollar amounts use the rounded top-coded/bottom-coded base dollar amounts without any additional top-coding/bottom-coding.

 - Top-coded property taxes are further assigned to one of 68 categories.

 The top-codes listed below reflect the IPUMS data.
 Users should be aware that the IPUMS top-codes diverge from the top-codes listed in the Census Bureau's documentation for two main reasons: